NFL Rumors: Patriots Might Use Franchise Tag, But Not On Stephen Gostkowski

 The New England Patriots likely will not use the franchise tag on kicker Stephen Gostkowski, according to a report Tuesday from NFL Media’s Ian Rapoport.

 Gostkowski, who has been with the Patriots since 2006, is set to hit unrestricted free agency when the NFL league year opens next Thursday.
-New England previously franchised him in 2015 before coming to terms on a four-year contract but reportedly will not go that route this time around.
+New England previously franchised him in 2015 before coming to terms on a four-year contract, but reportedly will not go that route this time around.

 Rapoport did report, however, that the Patriots have not ruled out using the franchise tag on another player before Tuesday’s 4 p.m.
 ET deadline.
 He also reported the team “very much wants” to re-sign the 35-year-old Gostkowski.